Top affordable car picks

 Best for fun

-Perhaps the most fun to drive is the Mazda3, coming in at $17,845 for the sedan or $18,545 for the hatchback.
-With 155 horsepower coming from a 2-liter SkyActiv engine and a six-speed manual transmission, there's plenty of enjoyment to be had.
+Perhaps the most fun to drive is thejust squeaking in at $19,095 for the hatch.
+At $17,845 the sedan is a bit less, but we like the versatility of the hatchback.
+Regardless of your pick of body style, the Mazda3 has 155 horsepower coming from a 2-liter SkyActiv engine and a six-speed manual transmission, an enjoyable combination if there ever was one.
 Additionally, disc brakes are standard all the way around, while many in this segment use drum brakes in the rear, sacrificing stopping power for economy.